Coyote Hunting Regulations

 Hunting methods include firearms and archery equipment.
 Hunters are also required to follow state regulations in terms of which caliber firearms are allowed to be used for day and night hunting.
 There are also caliber restrictions for state / federal lands when coyote hunting in Michigan.
 It’s important to note that baiting can also be used to attract coyotes.
 You can also use a variety of electronic calls and decoys.
 Additionally, the hunting of coyotes near residential areas and other developed areas may be restricted to ensure public safety.

-Please check out the two links below for more information on hunting dates and regulations.⬇️
+Please check out the link below for more information on hunting dates and regulations.⬇️

 Coyote Hunting Equipment